centreon/centreon-documentation/en/update/update-centreon-ha.md

 ## Update process from the WUI

+> Please, make sure all users logged out from the Centreon web interface
+> before starting the upgrade procedure.

 ### Centreon-Web update

 Update your cluster by running the following command on each node: